Lawyers for Discrimination

 Filing a Discrimination Lawsuit

 If you want to understand how or whether to sue for discrimination, speak to an attorney at our firm right away.
-An attorney experienced in discrimination cases can help you determine if you are eligible to file a lawsuit and inform you of relevant time limitations for filing a potential claim.
+Grant & Eisenhofer’s civil rights, sexual assault/harassment and discrimination practice group can help you determine if you are eligible to file a lawsuit and inform you of relevant time limitations for filing a potential claim.

 Time Limits and Statutes of Limitations